agoodstart/edu_app/README.md

 ### About this project ###

-This project is built for integrading and enhancing the use of the NOVI edhub system in a flexible way.
+This project is built to enhance the use of educational apps in a flexible way.
+This is the beginning of a new platform: built for studies, schools and other educational needs.
+This project will try to move away from the MS Teams integration a lot of studies use.
+Why?
+* MS Teams can be complex.
+* Made for larger companies, not for schools
+*
 This app will increase the educational experience for both students and teachers, making it more accessible than ever before.

 This app's primary goal is easy access: it must be clear and intuitive.
 The user should not get lost.
 The user's destination shouldn't be more than 3 clicks away.